Jimmy Carter finds a renaissance in 2020 Democratic scramble

 Klobuchar recalled Carter telling her that “family members would disperse to different states and then they would all come back on Friday, go back through the questions they had gotten.”
 Then “he would talk about how he would answer them” so they’d all be prepared on their next trips, she said.

-It was “a different era,” Klobuchar added, recalling that Carter said he felt “hi-tech because they had a fax machine on his plane.”
+It was “a different era,” Klobuchar added, recalling that Carter said he felt “high-tech because they had a fax machine on his plane.”
 Indeed, Klobuchar, born in 1960, wasn’t old enough to vote for Carter until he sought a second term.
 Booker, 50, recalls voting for Carter, but in a grade-school mock election.
 Buttigieg, 37, wasn’t even born when Carter left office.

-Nonetheless, Klobuchar said she regularly meets Iowans who remember Carter and his family members campaigning in 1975 before his rivals and national media recognized his strength, and she said she sometimes references on the campaign trail how her fellow Minnesotan and Carter’s vice president, Walter Mondale, remembers their term: “We obeyed the law.
+Nonetheless, Klobuchar said she regularly meets Iowans who remember Carter and his family members campaigning in 1975 before his rivals and national media recognized his strength.
+She said sometimes refers in the campaign to how her fellow Minnesotan and Carter’s vice president, Walter Mondale, remembers their term: “We obeyed the law.
 We told the truth.
 We kept the peace.”

 Whatever the reasons for the renewed attention, Carter allies say they hope the 2020 campaign is part of bolstering his reputation as a president.